RubixDev/Inventorio/README.md

 [features](#Features) I believe are in line with Mojang's vision and could be potentially added to the game.

-Available for both Fabric and (Neo)Forge.
+Available for both Fabric and NeoForge.

 ## Installation